Skip to content

-RIP (Residential Infill Project) Activity in Portland Metro
+RIP (Residential Infill Project) Decisions in Portland Metro

-Track rip (residential infill project) discussions across Portland Metro, OR council meetings
+How rip (residential infill project) requests are decided across Portland Metro, OR council meetings, the vote and the conditions on the record

 RIP (Residential Infill Project) is one of the most actively tracked zoning topics in Portland Metro, OR.
 ZoneWire has analyzed 0 council meetings and detected 0 instances of rip (residential infill project) activity.
 Below are the most recent discussions.